• Skip to primary navigation

 Jump to:

 This recipe was inspired by Peter Reinhart's recipes for white bread (with three variations) in The Bread Baker's Apprentice.
-Rather than use dairy powdered milk, egg, and butter, I tried coconut milk powder, skipped the egg, substituted vegan butter, and adapted the recipe and method to suit my preferences.
+Rather than use dairy powdered milk, egg, and butter, I used coconut milk powder, skipped the egg, and substituted vegan butter.

-These fluffy homemade vegan burger buns pair well with Vegan Horseradish Aioli and Black Bean Lentil Burgers.
+These fluffy homemade vegan burger buns pair well with Vegan Horseradish Aioli and vegan burgers like these Black Bean Lentil Burgers.
 Also, take a look at my Homemade Vegan Pretzel Bites!

 Ingredients

-Here are the simple ingredients you need to make these soft and fluffy vegan burger buns made without any animal products or dairy products:
+Here are the simple ingredients you need to make these soft and fluffy vegan hamburger buns made without any animal products or dairy products:

 I recommend organic flour whenever you can buy it and afford it.